ayomide20000005/Access-Studio/README.md

 Features

-10 built-in professional video templates covering product launches, social media, tutorials, events, pitch decks and more Live preview — see your changes update in real time as you type Custom template import — download and import community-built templates with one click AI-powered template system — built-in prompts let you generate brand new templates or convert any existing Remotion template using Claude, ChatGPT or any AI
+10 built in professional video templates covering product launches, social media, tutorials, events, pitch decks and more Live preview — see your changes update in real time as you type Custom template import — download and import community-built templates with one click AI-powered template system — built-in prompts let you generate brand new templates or convert any existing Remotion template using Claude, ChatGPT or any AI